Tunable Thin Elasto-Drops: Conclusions

 \section{Conclusions}

+\reponse{We have presented a method for fabricating centimetric ultra-thin elastic capsules with controlled thickness and tunable in-plane tension.
+By combining controlled inflation with hydro-elastic wave measurements, we obtain a direct and non-invasive characterization of the global membrane tension governing their dynamics.}

+\reponse{The observed behaviour is consistent with classical shell mechanics, in which sufficiently thin pressurized shells respond primarily through in-plane membrane tension.
+In the regime of small, linear deformations explored here, the wave dynamics are governed by this tension, while bending contributions remain negligible.}

-In this paper we present a robust and cost-efficient method for centimetric elasto-drop fabrication with a minimum thickness ratio $h_0/R_0\approx 2.8\times10^{-4}$.
-To characterize these capsules, we exploit the propagation of surface waves along their membrane under varying inflation rates.
-At first order, the dispersion of these waves provides direct access to membrane tension, owing to the equivalence between surface tension and elastic tension in the limit of thin membranes undergoing small, linear deformations, allowing to establish an analogy with capillary waves with an efficiently tunable capillary.
-These highly deformable objects offer a controlled way to decouple size, deformability, fluid density and viscosity, and open the door to the future design of fully tunable viscoelastic particles.
+\reponse{In this limit, these ultra-thin capsules provide a controlled macroscopic system for investigating tension-dominated interface dynamics with independently tunable geometry and mechanical properties.
+These highly deformable objects offer a controlled way to decouple size, deformability, fluid density and viscosity, and open the door to the future design of fully tunable viscoelastic particles.}